jdlabelle/comp880_final_project/DESIGN.md

 ```
 #### Part 1:
 * Use list comprehension to filter `self.list_of_line_dicts` and create a new list of dictionaries
-  `filtered_list_of_line_dicts` that only include the dictionaries that have the key/value pair `position`: `line`.
+  `filtered_list_of_line_dicts` that only include the dictionaries that have the key/value pair `position`: `line` and
+  `games_played`: 20 or greater.
-  * This new list will only contain dictionaries that represent defensive pairs, since this method is solely focused on
+  * This new list will only contain dictionaries that represent offensive lines with 20+ games played, since this method
-    offensive lines.
+    is solely focused on offensive lines.
   * the comprehension will consist of a for loop with iterator `line_dict` and iterable `self.list_of_line_dicts`
   * it will also have an _if_ statement to only include the dictionaries where the value associated with the key
-    `position` is equal to "line".
+    `position` is equal to "line" _and_ `games_played` is greater than or equal to 20.

 ##### Part 2:
 * Use the _sorted_ function to organize the dictionaries in `filtered_list_of_line_dicts` in descending order based on